SAI360/Compliance360-Import/Employee/README.md

 * The input file can be posted directly from several commercial products (WorkDay, etc.).
 * If developing a custom application, the following example demonstrates a .NET implementation.
 [Compliance360.Import](https://github.com/SAIGlobal/Compliance360-Import/tree/master/Compliance360.Import)

-## Support
+## V. Support
 Issues and questions can be addressed by contacting SAI30 Support by sending an email to support@sai360.com.
 You must provide the following information for your question to be researched;
+* The url that was used with the integration key blanked out for security purposes.
 * The specific date and time of the posted data.
 * The results that did not occur as expected.

-Please note that without this information, your question cannot be addressed by our technical staff.
+Please note that without this information, your question cannot be fully addressed by our technical staff.